louisnorthmore/vagrant/README.md

 ### Info

 By default the box starts up on 10.20.30.40 you can edit this in Vagrantfile if needed.
 This is designed to run in a folder in your web root.
-It will serve files in the parent folder via Apache.
+It will serve files in the parent folder via Nginx.

-Set an entry in your hosts file to the ip to serv the files.
+Set an entry in your hosts file to the ip to serve the files.

 This could be easily scripted.